To vaccinate or not to vaccinate. That is the question.

 But then there’s that nasty problem of the possibility of those horrendous side effects listed above…

 If you do care enough to research it for yourself, be sure to go into it without any agenda and a completely open mind void of any bias, which is common among people who have been vaccinated, or have had their kids vaccinated (especially with injury).
 I was very pro-vaccine until about 15 years ago and certainly regret receiving vaccines and subjecting my kids to them, but I didn’t know any better back then.
-Hopefully, I can help other people now – especially since vaccines have become many times more toxic in the last 10 years (note for future readers – I created this post in 2018).
+Hopefully, I can help other people now – especially since vaccines have become many times more toxic in recent years and looking like that trend won’t be slowing down anytime soon.